Data Protection Policy | IRIS

 Data Protection Impact Assessment (DPIA): Data Protection tools and assessments are used to identify and reduce risks of a data processing activity.
 DPIA can be carried out as part of Privacy by Design and should be conducted for all major systems or business change programs involving the processing of personal data.

 Data Protection Law: The Data Protection Law governs how personal information is used by organizations and other businesses.
-In this policy. the Data Protection Law specifically governs the usage of personal data by IRIS NITK, the data policies, and other associated parties.
+In this policy, the Data Protection Law specifically governs the usage of personal data by IRIS NITK, the data policies, and other associated parties.

 Data Subject: A Data Subject is an identifiable individual whose personal data is being collected, held, and processed by IRIS NITK.